-In PC game Orwell, the player is a newly recruited member of surveillance company Orwell (aptly named, of course).
-Your job is to keep a watchful eye over the people of the Nation after a recent terrorist attack.
+In Orwell, the player is a newly recruited member of a surveillance company of the same name, whose job is to keep a watchful eye over the people of the Nation after a recent terrorist attack.

-Cassandra Watergate is the prime suspect, and the player must select which snippets of information to upload, drawing from sources such as newspapers, social media and university websites.
+Cassandra Watergate is the prime suspect of the attack, and the player must select which snippets of information to upload, drawing from sources such as newspapers, social media and university websites.
 What gets uploaded directs the outcome of the game, including who lives and who dies – no pressure!

 Although I bought Orwell in the Steam sale, it is more than worth its usual £6.99 price tag.
 There’s also a free demo, so those who are curious can try before they buy!